 Drop-in programs |

-If you’re interested in drop-in programs like recreational swimming and skating, please talk to the Facility Supervisor at the location you’ll be attending to discuss how we might accommodate you. |
+If you’re interested in drop-in programs such as recreational swimming or skating, we encourage you to connect with the Facility Supervisor at the location you plan to attend.
+They’ll be happy to discuss how we can best support your participation and any accommodations you may need. |

 Visiting recreation facilities |

-When planning your visit to a recreation facility, speak to the Facility Supervisor to discuss how we might accommodate you. |
+When planning your visit to a recreation facility, we invite you to connect with the Facility Supervisor to discuss any support or accommodations that would help make your experience welcoming and accessible. |

 Inclusion support - Summer camps |